-I am qualified with Career Coaching and Counselling Services, and recently completely the Advanced Coaching Course at Oxford University’s Department of Continuing Education.
+Coaching qualifications are from Oxford University’s Department of Continuing Education Advanced Coaching Course and Career Coaching and Counselling Services, .
 My first degree was a BA Hons in English Literature at Sussex University, followed by a Post Graduate Diploma in Psychology and then an MSc in Social Research Methods.

-I am a busy working mum with three children who are at different stages of their lives.
-One is studying for GCSEs, the middle one has moved to Hackney for his sixth form so he can pursue his dream of playing basketball for as many hours as possible.
+I am a parent with three boys at different stages of their lives.
+One studying for GCSEs, another is studying sports and pursuing his dream of playing basketball for as many hours as possible.
 The eldest is a filmmaker in London.

 My hobbies and interests are walking, singing in a choir, reading novels and psychology, writing and spending quality time with family and friends.